 Explorer-Based Law Enforcement Vehicle Gets Hybrid Power Standard

 Ford teased the all-new Police Interceptor Utility with hybrid power, the first pursuit-rated hybrid vehicle from the company.
 The Police Interceptor Utility’s hybrid system will be the standard powertrain—replacing the gas-only 3.7L V-6—although Ford confirmed the new SUV would be available with other engine options as well.
-We assume a powerful 3.5L EcoBoost V-6 will still be on offer.
+The top-spec engine option will reportedly be the twin-turbocharged 3.0L V-6 found under the hood of many Lincoln products, expected to put out 400 hp and 450 lb-ft in the Interceptor.
 Unfortunately, the company wouldn’t cop to powertrain details of the new hybrid.

 Replacing the outgoing Police Interceptor Utility, the SUV is likely based on the next-generation Ford Explorer, which will ride on an all-new, rear-wheel-drive platform.
 Ford representative Dan Jones wouldn’t confirm this, but he did say that police departments and government agencies make decisions earlier than consumers and the company wanted to be ready for this summer’s law enforcement bid cycle.
 Reading between the lines, we presume that means the Police Interceptor Utility was revealed before its Explorer platform-mate in order to drum up excitement from the boys in blue.

 “We will have more to say about the Explorer at a later date,” Jones said.